-Article 40 of the Board of Directors' Regulations governs relations with the external auditors in the following terms: 1.
-Relations between the Board of Directors and the Company's external auditors shall be channelled via the Audit and Compliance Committee.
+In addition, the annual accounts are subject to an audit process.
+In this respect, article 40 of the Board of Directors' Regulations regulates relations with the external auditors in the following terms:

+1. The relations of the Board of Directors with the external auditors of the Company shall be channelled through the Audit and Compliance Committee.

-2. The Board of Directors shall refrain from contracting audit firms in which the fees which the company and the companies in its group are expected to pay for all items are greater than five percent (5%) of the income of the audit firm in Spain during the immediately preceding financial year.
+2. The Board of Directors shall refrain from engaging audit firms whose fees that the company and the companies in its group expect to pay, for all concepts, are greater than five (5%) per cent of the revenues of the audit firm in Spain during the immediately preceding year.